-SWT has approved the General Fund operating budget for 2022 in December 2021.
-The 2022 budget assumes the service levels will gradually increase as the country begins to move past the effects of the COVID 19 pandemic.
-It is assumed that service levels will continue to increase as the ridership begins to return.
-It is currently anticipated that the most significant ridership increases will occur after Labor Day in September 2022 as the schools, universities and businesses begin to operate at pre-pandemic levels.
+SWT has approved the General Fund operating budget for 2023 in December 2022.
+The 2023 budget represents a slow return to pre-pandemic service levels.
+It is currently anticipated that the most significant ridership increases will occur after Labor Day in September 2023 as the schools, universities and businesses begin to operate at pre-pandemic levels.